Writing — a part of User Experience

 Make it straight & simple

 Each word used in an interface has to be well thought.
 A designer using a word to describe an action should have a sensible justification for it.
 Generic statements and words make it complicated for interpretations.
-Language used should be easily understandable to the lowest common level.
+The language used should be easily understandable to the lowest common level.

 ‘If you have to hang a sign on it, you’ve lost the battle.’ — Don Norman